achingbrain/it/packages/it-rpc/README.md

 Matching codecs are searched for in `type` order so you can override the built-in codecs by specifying a `type` field lower than `1024`.

 > \[!IMPORTANT]
-> Both the server and the client must be configured with the same custom `ValueCodec`s otherwise the messages will become un-decodable
+> Both the server and the client must be configured with the same set of custom `ValueCodec`s

 ## Example - Custom Types